-When you should mow your lawn?
+When should you mow your lawn?

 Most types of grasses only need to be mowed during the summer season, unless you live in the south where grass will grow all year.
-On the other hand, cool season type grasses need mowing in fall and spring season as well.
+On the other hand, cool-season type grasses need mowing in the fall and spring season as well.
 You should leave the grass clipping on the ground to fertilize the lawn until they are not heavy and wet.
 Clipping can consist of nitrogen from 3% to 4% and potassium around from 2.5% to 3.5%.

 What should be the mowing frequency?

 It is determined by the rate of growth of the grass of your lawn and also the desired height that you want in your lawn.
 In growing season mowing once in a week is sufficient and in other seasons once in an alternate week is enough to maintain your lawn healthy.

 If you are cutting the grass too short, then it may stress the grass of your lawn because excessive cutting can remove the nutrients making part of the grass that will make your grass brown.
 The best way to cut the grass is only 1/3 of its length at once.
 Do it regularly but never cut your lawn more than that at once.